safespring/docs/content/backup/howto/performance-tuning.md

        9       2 md2 4718083 0 156093160 0 2888861 0 116705128 0 0 0 0
        9       3 md3 17658828 0 793853471 0 177633 0 1382800 0 0 0 0

 Not a single read request were issued to the underlying disk system, and the CPU time involved in iterating through all directories, stat()'ing all files and hitting the dentry cache as well as progress updating the terminal, is at a minimum.

 ## Underlying disk system streaming throughput

+TBD ...